 Tyne Pass Scheme at the Tyne Tunnels

-Transport North East is supporting TT2 Limited who implemented a barrierless open-road tolling scheme at the Tyne Tunnels in 2021.
-The objectives of the new scheme are already being achieved as they are to modernise the payment system, speed up journeys for drivers, and reduce carbon emissions and traffic congestion.
+Transport North East is supporting TT2 Limited who implemented barrierless open-road tolling at the Tyne Tunnels in 2021.
+The objectives of the new scheme are already being achieved as they aim to modernise the payment system, speed up journeys for customers, reduce carbon emissions and ease traffic congestion.

 Tyne Pass Scheme

 Tyne Pass is the biggest development at the tunnels since the construction of the second tunnel.
-The scheme has modernised the payment system, reduced journey times for drivers, and reduced associated carbon emissions and traffic congestion.
-The scheme has also created new local jobs based at TT2’s offices in Howdon.
-Tyne Pass is a barrierless open-road tolling scheme, so it has involved the removal of the former toll booths – drivers are no longer required to stop to pay for passage.
+This scheme has created new, skilled and well-paid local jobs based at TT2’s offices in Howdon.
+Tyne Pass is a barrierless open-road tolling scheme, so it has involved the removal of the former toll booths meaning drivers are no longer required to stop or slow down to pay for passage.

 Customers can pay in a variety of ways including: